craigyjp/trilogy-programmer/README.md

 All parameters were stored with the exception of the VCO 2 tuning, at the time my demux deisgn was rather flaky and the tuning was unstable.
 So I decided not to control the Master Tune.
 However I have now learnt how to make the demux stable and the tuning could be under control of the processorm but currently isn't.

 You may have noticed there are no schematics, unfortunately I didn't document much of this except for notes in a book that I have, it is fairly straightforwards as far as the MUX and demux are concerned but I would have to measure the output voltages to know what they were and I cannot for the life of me remember the schematics for the delayed LFO.
 Just the principles behind it.
 I might spend some time in the future and draw the schematics from my notes, but for now, know that it can be done and works well.
 I need to add a MIDI socket so I can send it program changes etc.

+I also recently added an FV-1 effects processor board so now you can add various effects such as reverb, echo, flanger, phaser etc to any section or all sections of the Trilogy.